josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.

-There are three types of Mutable Data structures: Public (websites), Private (private files) and Shared (private messaging groups).
+There are three types of Mutable Data structures: Public (websites), Private (private files) and Shared (cross-website messaging groups).

 Mutable Data has abilities such as: inserting, mutating and setting permissions.